breid1313/http-sockets/README.md

 This repository is a relatively simple implementation of an HTTP client and server program using the Python builtin `socket` module.

+## Contents

+myclient/
+- main.py - driver for the HTTP client
+- static/ - files ready to upload to an HTTP server via a PUT request

+myserver/
+- myserver/main.py - driver for the HTTP server
+- myserver/static/ - "database" of available files on the server

+tests/
+- test_client.py - tests for the http client
+- test_server.py - tests for the http server

+writeups/
+- design.* - submission discussion design, "how it works," tradeoffs, and future improvements
+- design.* - submission describing test cases

 ## Getting started

 Once you have cloned the repository, install the required modules: `pip install -r requirements.txt`.